sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/09 - The Badge Seller/01 - Each of Us is a Place.md

 Hat Kid spoke up, making sure to keep her voice down.
 "No, they're my friend, Mu."

 "Of *course* they are."
-Mustache Girl thankfully lowered her voice.
+Mustache Girl thankfully lowered her voice, even as she rolled her eyes.

 "You may refer to me as the Badge Seller, young one."
 The mask twitched slightly toward Hat Kid.
 "May I take a seat?"